Council of the European Union: Resolutions

 Council resolutions have no legal effect.
-Usually the Council's intention is to set out future work foreseen in a specific policy area or to invite action by the Commission.
+Usually the council's intention is to set out future work foreseen in a specific policy area or to invite action by the commission.
 If a resolution covers a policy area which is not entirely within an area of EU competency, the resolution will be issued as a "resolution of the Council and the representatives of the governments of the member states".
 Examples are the Council Resolution of 26 September 1989 on the development of subcontracting in the Community and the Council Resolution of 26 November 2001 on consumer credit and indebtedness.

 Foreign affairs

-The legal instruments used by the Council for the Common Foreign and Security Policy are different from the legislative acts.
+The legal instruments used by the council for the Common Foreign and Security Policy are different from the legislative acts.
 Under the CFSP they consist of "common positions", "joint actions", and "common strategies".
 Common positions relate to defining a European foreign policy towards a particular third-country such as the promotion of human rights and democracy in Myanmar, a region such as the stabilisation efforts in the African Great Lakes, or a certain issue such as support for the International Criminal Court.
 A common position, once agreed, is binding on all EU states who must follow and defend the policy, which is regularly revised.
 A joint action refers to a co-ordinated action of the states to deploy resources to achieve an objective, for example for mine clearing or to combat the spread of small arms.
 Common strategies defined an objective and commits the EUs resources to that task for four years.

+The Council must practice unanimity when voting on foreign affairs issues because Common Foreign and Security Policy is a "sensitive" issue (according to EUR-Lex).
+An exception to this rule exists via Article 31 of the Treaty on European Union, which stipulates circumstances in which qualified majority voting is permissible for the Council in discussing Common Foreign and Security Policy.
+Article 31 lays out provisions regarding a passerelle clause as well as the possibilities for Member State abstentions.
+Additionally, Article 31 stipulates derogation for "a decision defining a Union action or position".
+In late 2023 and early 2024, unanimity voting on foreign affairs issues by the council made headlines due to the resistance of Viktor Orbán, Prime Minister of Hungary, to passing European Union aid to Ukraine.
+In this recent example, the Council came to a unified conclusion after discussions with the Hungarian leader; previously at the end of 2023, Orbán had left the room during the Council vote on Ukraine-EU accession talks, this ensuring that the Council passed that issue without veto.